Tony Taylor (baseball): Professional career

 Taylor posted a career .261 batting average with 75 home runs and 598 RBI in 2195 games.

 Taylor signed at age 18 as a third baseman in the New York Giants organization.
 He debuted in the major leagues with the Chicago Cubs in 1958; he was their starting second baseman in 1958 and 1959.

 Taylor had a small role in one of baseball history's weirdest plays.
 It took place on June 30, 1959, when the St. Louis Cardinals played the Cubs at Wrigley Field.
 Stan Musial was at the plate facing Bob Anderson with a count of 3–1.
 Anderson's next pitch was errant, the ball evaded catcher Sammy Taylor and rolled all the way to the backstop.
-Umpire Vic Delmore called "ball four", but Anderson and Sammy Taylor contended that Musial foul tipped the ball, which would mean the ball was still in play.
+Umpire Vic Delmore called "ball four", but Anderson and Sammy Taylor contended that Musial foul tipped the ball, which would mean the ball was actually strike two.
 While Delmore was embroiled in an argument with Anderson and Sammy Taylor, Musial ran for second base.
 Seeing that Musial was running to second, third baseman Alvin Dark retrieved the ball, which briefly wound up in the hands of field announcer Pat Pieper, but Dark recovered it.
 Absentmindedly, however, Delmore produced a new baseball and gave it to Sammy Taylor.
 When Anderson saw Musial trying for second, he took the new ball from Sammy Taylor and threw it towards Tony Taylor covering second base, and the ball went over the latter's head into the outfield.
 Meanwhile, Dark threw the original ball to shortstop Ernie Banks.
 Musial did not see the throw and he was declared out when the tag was made.